raiden-network/scenario-player/analysis/README.rst

 - a gantt plot is rendered in a HTML file called (default: ``raiden-gantt-analysis.html``)
 - a CSV file is created which contains the duration of the tasks: (default: ``raiden-gantt-analysis.csv``)
-- a JSON file is with the statistic summary calculated on base of transfers (default: ``raiden-scenario-player-analysis.json``)
+- a JSON file with the statistic summary on the basis of transfers is getting calculated (default: ``raiden-scenario-player-analysis.json``)

 Limitations/Caveats
 """""""""""""""""""
 - the duration of a task is done by looking at the next event in the list of events (sorted by time)
-- parallel task processing might not be visualized not correctly
+- parallel task processing might not be visualized correctly
-- the number of ticks on the y-axis can be to much when too many tasks have been emitted in the log, in that case uncomment the ``showticklabels`` line in the ``draw_gantt()`` method.
+- the number of ticks on the y-axis can be too much when too many tasks have been emitted in the log.
+In that case uncomment the ``showticklabels`` line within the ``draw_gantt()`` method.
-- log messages are grouped by task-id, resulting in request/response calls are grouped
+- log messages are grouped by task-id, resulting in request/response calls being grouped